dfreshreed/lensctl-ops-deck/README.md

 ### 2️⃣ Setup Virtual Environment

-This is important to prevent dependency conflicts and avoid distrupting your global Python install.
+This is important to prevent dependency conflicts and avoid potentially distrupting your global Python install.

 #### **On Mac/Linux**: